Getting Sober in One Month in Pasadena, CA

 The detox period is an important part of the rehab process where the body naturally removes all drugs currently in the patient’s system.
 While the body is removing the dangerous substances, any withdrawal symptoms can be managed under the careful supervision of a medical doctor.
 In some shorter programs, detox is needed more as psychological assistance in kicking the drug.
 To others with more severe addictions, detox can help safely limit any stressful or painful withdrawal effects.
 However, certain severe addictions may require a longer detox process and stay in rehab.
 It’s vital that all drugs get eliminated from the patient’s system before beginning the therapy and counseling that gives you the tools to never return to drugs or alcohol again.

-After detox, the focus of the program shifts to individually preparing you for the psychological challenge of sober life.
-Cognitive behavioral therapy, physical exercise, group counseling, and off-site community excursions are all services that would be provided during this time.
+After detox, the focus of the program shifts to individually preparing you for the psychological challenge of a sober life.
+Cognitive-behavioral therapy, physical exercise, group counseling, and off-site community excursions are all services that would be provided during this time.
 Specifically, services like behavioral therapy will help you understand and identify what causes your addiction, helping you fight those temptations in the future.
 Sometimes there are certain stressors or parts of our lives that contribute to our dependency on drugs.
-These therapy services help identify those areas of our lives and comprehend how we can fight back such a scary thing like addiction.
+These therapy services help identify those areas of our lives and comprehend how we can fight back such a scary thing as an addiction.
 Additionally, being able to get outside of residential life, participate in group activities, and exercise regularly helps people build healthy, stable, and sober lives.

-A month long or shorter treatment program is a very intensive and highly monitored process, so you should think about how committed you are to getting sober.
+A month-long or shorter treatment program is a very intensive and highly monitored process, so you should think about how committed you are to getting sober.
 If you can commit the time and effort necessary for a 30-day treatment program, then this type of care may be for you.
 People with busy work and home lives should consider other treatment options instead.
-Residential care is not for everyone, but for many it gives them the push towards recovery that they’ve always wanted.
+Residential care is not for everyone, but for many, it gives them the push towards recovery that they’ve always wanted.

 Make a Change Today

-30-day treatment plans are not the only type of care, but may be best for those who can’t commit to a full two or three-month residential stay.
+30-day treatment plans are not the only type of care but may be best for those who can’t commit to a full two or three-month residential stay.
 Usually, shorter treatment programs are cheaper than longer ones as well.
 This also means that insurance companies are more likely to cover shorter programs than longer ones.
 Also, the shorter length means that you can get back to your regular life more quickly.
 A quick rehab stay is recommended for those with minor addictions or restricting personal circumstance, and those with severe addictions should consult a medical professional about a longer rehab plan.

-You can speak with someone today that can start your life changing journey today.
+You can speak with someone today that can start your life-changing journey today.
 We have addiction specialists ready to help you put together a treatment plan, find a rehab center, and even answer your insurance questions.
 If you want to make a positive change in your life right now, then call 402-267-9960 and speak to an addiction expert.